 Student Induction Meeting

-From the week commencing 2nd May we will be inviting our new Year 6 students and their parents to The Nottingham Emmanuel School to have an induction meeting with either a senior member of staff or a pastoral leader.
+We are inviting our new Year 6 students and their parents to The Nottingham Emmanuel School to have an induction meeting with either a senior member of staff or a pastoral leader.
 This will allow us to get to know our new students and families.

-Parent Transition Days
+Parent Transition Evening

-We are pleased to be running a Year 6 into 7 Summer School on Monday 22nd and Tuesday 23rd August.
 Students will be able to attend lessons and activities each day in order to familiarise themselves with the site and the school staff, as well as meeting other students in their tutor group.

 You can visit the Meet The Staff section of the website to see pictures of our Leadership Team, Subject Leaders and Year Leaders.